FrontMatter/web-documentation-nextjs/content/docs/content-types.md

 - `draft`: specifies the kind of draft field you want to use: `boolean` or `choice`.
 This field, can be configured with the [frontmatter.content.draftfield](/docs/settings#frontmatter.content.draftfield) setting.
 - `tags`: mapped to the tags defined in your settings.
 - `categories`: mapped to the categories defined in your settings.
+- `taxonomy`: if you want to define your own custom taxonomy fields.

 ### Custom draft field